jmatysczak/JavaPOCs/README.md

 #### JavaFinagleHTTP
 Example of creating a HTTP client and server using Finagle.

+#### JavaFinagleHTTPZK
+Example of creating a HTTP client and server using Finagle where the client finds the server via Zookeeper.

 #### ServiceLoader
 Example of how to use java.util.ServiceLoader to dynamicly load "service" classes that adhere to an interface.
 <strong>ServiceInterfaceExample:</strong> Defines a service interface.<br/>